garryyao/nextjs-lit-token-gating/README.md

+# Next.js Lit Protocol Token Gating Example

-This is a minimal example illustrate how a Decentralized Applications (dApps) can token-gate a Next.js page using [Lit Protocol](https://www.litprotocol.com/) using their web sdk `@lit-protocol/lit-node-client`.
+This minimal example demonstrates how to implement token gating in a Decentralized Application (dApp) using [Lit Protocol](https://www.litprotocol.com/) and Next.js.

+## Features

-This token gates a `/protected` page with access control conditions to see:
+- Token gates the `/protected` page using Lit Protocol's access control conditions
- - if the user's wallet address matches a specific user on a blockchain network.
+- Verifies if the user's wallet address matches a specific address on a blockchain network

-The app then issues a signed JWT which can be later verified by any other dApps through the protocol.

-To get this example working, you will need to set up a crypto wallet if you don't have one.
-Google "how to get a blockchain wallet".
+- Issues a signed JWT for cross-dApp verification

+## Prerequisites

+- A crypto wallet (e.g., MetaMask)
+- Node.js v18 or later

+## Quick Start

+1. Clone and install dependencies:

 ```sh
 cd nextjs-lit-token-gating